harvester/harvester/docs/upgrade.md

 >- Zero downtime upgrade is supported when the Harvester cluster includes 3 or more nodes.
 If the cluster has less than 3 nodes, you can still perform upgrades but there'll be downtime during the upgrade.
 >- Upgrade nodes one by one.

+**NOTE: Due to pending OS changes in the roadmap, the upgradability to the GA release cannot be guaranteed at this moment.**

 ## Upgrade using the ISO image

 To get the Harvester ISO of a newer version, download it from the Github releases.